Last Updated on

 - How can I provide more value to the post?

 - How can I provide a better experience?

 If you want to rank number 1 for the long-tail keywords you are focusing on, you must write a better post than the one that is already ranking at the top.

 SEOBook is another free tool like Google’s Keyword Planner.
-Just type in the keywords you would like to rank for and SEOBook will give you a list of suggestions.
+Just type in the keywords you would like to rank for, and SEOBook will give you a list of suggestions.

-The next step to take after deciding what keywords you will be focusing on is to write a rich, detailed, interesting, valuable post with at least 1,500 words that are optimized for the target keywords you are focusing on.
+The next step to take after deciding what keywords you will be focusing on is to write a rich, detailed, engaging, valuable post with at least 1,500 words that are optimized for the target keywords you are focusing on.

 Don’t forget to include images and links to authority sites that back up your thoughts.